Ekryd/sortgraphql/README.md

 ## Version history ##

+* 2021-10-11: Released 0.0.4 Added configuration parameters to validate individual schemas.
+Input types will also have directives on separate line.
 * 2021-06-06: Released 0.0.3 Added configuration parameters to customize sorting.
 * 2021-06-01: Released 0.0.2 Fully functional but with limited configuration for sorting.
 Try it out and tell me what you think